arthvadrr/allo_carto/README.md

 - Add words properly to the new decks
 - Card decoration / color badge based on letters and mapped colors of the word IDs
 - SVG chapter and progress map (visual and data)
+- Place hero image frame (like a polaroid or something?
+Idk)

 ## Free art and assets credits